MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

   - String text box
   - Numeric text box
-  - Single-select checkbox
+  - Single-select checkbox, with the option to include hyperlinks (for example, to your Terms of Use or Privacy Policy).
-  - Multiselect checkboxes or radio buttons with a heading and the option to include hyperlinks (for example, to your Terms of Use or Privacy Policy)
+  - Multiselect checkboxes or radio buttons with a heading and the option to include hyperlinks.

 The following attribute collection page example combines built-in attributes and custom attributes, including a checkbox with hyperlinks to more content.